appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 # Iframe

-This page explains how to use the Iframe widget to embed third-party applications, and websites into your Appsmith application.
+This page explains how to use the Iframe widget to embed third-party applications and websites into your Appsmith application.

 <VideoEmbed host="youtube" videoId="4jXTyxUhnP0" title="Using the Iframe widget" caption="Using the Iframe widget"/>

 :::info
-The Iframe widget is protected against XSS attacks from v1.8.6 onwards.
-If you have self-hosted Appsmith and are on an older version, see [Sandboxing Iframe widgets](/product/security#sandboxing-iframe-widgets) to enable this.
+The Iframe widget is safe from XSS attacks from v1.8.6 onwards.
+If you have a self-hosted Appsmith and are on an older version, see [Sandboxing Iframe widgets](/product/security#sandboxing-iframe-widgets) to enable this.
 :::

 ## Display external content

 To display a website or third-party application within your Appsmith app, you can use the **URL** property.
 For example, you can display `https://docs.appsmith.com/` in your Appsmith app by adding it to the **URL** property.

 <figure>
   <img src="/img/iframe-website.png" style= {{width:"700px", height:"auto"}} alt="Display external website"/>
-  <figcaption align = "center"><i></i></figcaption>
+  <figcaption align = "center"><i></i>Display external website</figcaption>
 </figure>

 :::note
-* If the Iframe widget has a value in the **srcDoc** property, then it overrides the **URL** property.
+* If the Iframe widget has a value in the **srcDoc** property, it overrides the **URL** property.
-* If [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) is set to DENY on the external page or website, the Iframe fails to load.
+* If [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) is set to DENY on the external page or website, the Iframe widget fails to load.
 :::

-## Display HTML and CSS
+### HTML and CSS

 To display HTML and CSS content in your Appsmith app, you can use the **srcDoc** property.